Hathui, Abbess of Gernrode

 Hathui (also Hadwig and Hedwig) (born c.
-939; died 4 July 1014) was a member of the Saxon House of Billung, who was the first abbess of Gernrode (r.959-1014).
+939; died 4 July 1014) was a member of the Saxon House of Billung and the first abbess of Gernrode.

 Family

 Hathui was the daughter of Wichmann the Elder, of the House of Billung, and an unknown woman.
 Because Thietmar of Merseburg called Hauthi the niece (neptis) of Queen Matilda, Hathui's mother has sometimes been identified as one of Matilda's sisters, Bia or Frederuna.
 Hathui had at least two brothers: Wichmann the Younger and Eckbert.
 Bruno, Bishop of Verden may also have been Hathui's brother.
 Hathui was a cousin of Emperor Otto I.

 Marriage

 In 952, when she was about thirteen years old, Hathui married Siegfried, son of Margrave Gero of the Saxon Eastern March, who stood high in Otto I's favour.
 Siegfried died only a few years later, on 24 June 959.
 The couple had no surviving children.